 The east coast of Peninsular Malaysia is essentially one continuous sandy beach from Kota Bharu to Kuala Terengganu to Kuantan so you are spoilt for choice.

 Cherating, with exclusive resorts like Club Med, is one of the more famous stretches of beach on this coast where you can ocean kayak, sail and windsurf.

 Off the east coast are some of the country's best beaches and islands diving resorts, including Redang Island (famous for wreck diving), the Perhentian Islands and Tioman Island where you can admire tropical fish and other aquatic life in crystal clear water.

 View Malaysia Beaches & Islands (Sabah, Sarawak & Labuan) in a larger map

 In East Malaysia (Sarawak, Labuan and Sabah) I have listed 26 famed beaches and islands on the map.
 (Pan with the right arrow if Borneo is not showing on the above map).

 Just off Kota Kinabalu are five unspoilt islands making up the Tunku Abdul Rahman Marine Park, a great destination for snorkelling, relaxing and spotting giant lizards.

-On Sabah's eastern coastline, in the Sulu Sea off Sandakan you can find many of Malaysia islands' premier scuba diving sites such as Sipadan, Mabul, Kapalai, Layang-layang and Turtle Islands Park where you might encounter turtles, sharks, manta rays and more.
+On Sabah's eastern coastline, in the Sulu Sea off Sandakan you can find many of Malaysia's premier scuba diving sites such as Sipadan, Mabul, Kapalai, Layang-layang and Turtle Islands Park where you might encounter turtles, sharks, manta rays and more.

-Click on the links below to view reviews of the ones I have visited so far.
+Click on the links below to view reviews of the beaches and islands I have visited so far.

 Which is the best beach in Langkawi?
 Here I review a dozen top Langkawi beaches and give you my suggested rankings.